 There are some aspects of the program that have not yet been finalized and will be detailed in further rulemaking.
 Some of the policies that will be addressed in future rules include:

 - Virtual or remote program delivery – CMS is considering implementing a separate model under CMS’ Innovation Center to test and evaluate virtual DPP services.
 The model would run in parallel with the MDPP Expanded Model.

 It is important to note that there are some key differences between the National DPP lifestyle change program and the MDPP, including:

 - Age of beneficiaries (limited to those enrolled in Medicare Part B)

 - National DPP CDC-recognized organization eligibility criteria vs. MDPP supplier eligibility criteria

-- The MDPP will be covered under Medicare Part B as a preventive service.
+- The MDPP will be covered under Medicare Part B as a preventive service once per lifetime.

 - Medicare cost sharing does not apply to MDPP services.

 - Core benefit is 12 months